DataDog/documentation/content/en/tracing/setup_overview/setup/dotnet-core.md

 ### Configure the Datadog Agent for APM

-Install and configure the Datadog Agent to receive traces from your instrumented application.
+[Install and configure the Datadog Agent][2] to receive traces from your instrumented application.
 By default the Datadog Agent is enabled in your `datadog.yaml` file under `apm_config` with `enabled: true` and listens for trace traffic at `localhost:8126`.
-For containerized environments, follow the links below to enable trace collection in the Datadog Agent.
+For containerized, serverless, and cloud environments:

 {{< tabs >}}